Levoxyl/Ray-Tracing-Renderer/README.md

 Colors could be changeed using RGB scheme.

 # How to use
-The photo gets outputet in a .ppm ,which can be opened with **IrfanView** or be converted to .png using:
+The photo gets outputted in a .ppm ,which can be opened with **IrfanView** or be converted to .png using:

 `sudo apt install imagemagick`
 `convert output.ppm output.png`